-In order to safeguard student scores as well as the validity and integrity of the TCAP assessments, potential breaches of testing security must be immediately reported to the office of assessment logistics by the district testing coordinator.
-School and district administrators must initiate an immediate and thorough investigation into the circumstances of the potential breach, using the Potential Breach of Security Instructions and Cover Sheet found on Livebinders.
+In order to safeguard student scores as well as the validity and integrity of the TCAP assessments, potential breaches of testing security must be immediately reported to the Assessment Logistics team by the district testing coordinator.
+School and district administrators must initiate an immediate and thorough investigation into the circumstances of the potential breach, using the Potential Breach of Security Instructions and Cover Sheet found on LiveBinders (keyword: Breach).